 fingers curled, beckoning me.
 I pushed the door open and leaned out.

 Yes.
 I wonder, could you help me, please?

-I heard a voice, just any man's voice, but I couldn't see a face.
-I was bored out of my
+I heard a voice, just any man's voice, but I couldn't make his face out clearly.
+I was bored

-head.
+out of my head.
 I glanced around the parking lot.
-It wasn't especially well lit, but there was
+It wasn't especially well lit, but there

-a streetlight nearby that was pretty bright.
-I wasn't supposed to leave the store.
+was a streetlight nearby that was pretty bright.
+Then again, I wasn't supposed to leave the

 I just need a little help with the brake, the man explained.